AdriaticOrg/test/BST Report.md

 ### Error

 - You may not enter numbers manually.
-If you want to enter numbers manualy, please activate Manual Nos. in No. Series BST.
+If you want to enter numbers manually, please activate Manual Nos. in No. Series BST.
 - Period End Date must have a value in BST Report Header.
 It cannot be zero or empty.
 - Status must be equal to 'Open' in BST Report Header.
-Current value is 'Realeased'.
+Current value is 'Released'.
 - Reporting Name must have a value in User Setup.
 It cannot be zero or empty.